jaesparza/website/content/loop1.md

 # Magnetic loop antenna 14-28 MHz

 In this page I describe the most relevant aspects in the construction of one of my loops to operate in the 20 to 10m bands (14 MHz to 28 MHz).
 I cover antenna mechanical construction, hardware, software and mechanical perspectives.
-Simply put, this is a compilation of details that I have learnt over this project and that I wish that somebody would have told me in the beginning.
+This is a compilation of design notes that I have developed over this project and that I would have liked to have in the beginning.
 It is the hope that this will encourage future builders and facilitate the construction of quality loops.

 ## Specifications
-* Power rating: tested up to 100 Watts (theoretical is higher?)
+* Power rating: 100 Watts (tested)
 * Bandwidth: TX 14 to 28 MHz
-* Loop diameter: XX cm
+* Loop diameter: 88 cm
 * Tuning through vacuum capacitor with electronic remote control
-* Hardware end-stop protection through absolute positioning
+* Rotation end-stop protection through absolute positioning
-* Heavy-duty vertical support

 <div style="text-align:center">
 <img src="/img/" />